I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/gpioclx/ns-gpioclx-_client_controller_query_set_information_input.md

 ## Members

-`Flags`

-A set of flag bits that supply additional information about the type of attribute request indicated by the <b>RequestType</b> member.
-No flags are currently defined for the <b>Flags</b> member.

 `RequestType`

 The type of attribute information that is being requested.
 This member is set to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh698240">CLIENT_CONTROLLER_QUERY_SET_REQUEST_TYPE</a> enumeration value.